Medient Studios: Aakasha Gopuram and Tera Kya Hoga Johnny

 In 2006, Mediente opened a production office in UK.

-In 2008, Mediente released a critically acclaimed Malayalam film, Aakasha Gopuram.
-An adaptation of the Henrik Ibsen classic Master Builder, the film was directed by K. P. Kumaran.
-Voted the best Malayalam film of 2008, Aakasha Gopuram was both a critical and commercial success, having been selected for film festivals like IFFI Goa, and the International Film Festival of Kerala.
-Featuring Mohanlal in the lead role, the film marked the debut of Nithya Menen.
-Considered a milestone in Malayalam cinema, Mid Day called Aakasha Gopuram “a brilliant tale of theatrical magnanimity and intellectual prowess... movies like this come once in a while.”
+In 2008, Mediente released Aakasha Gopuram, a Malayalam film adapted from Henrik Ibsen's The Master Builder.
+An adaptation of the An adaptation of the Henrik Ibsen classic The Master Builder, the film was directed by K. P. Kumaran.
+It was a critical and commercial success, selected for IFFI Goa and the International Film Festival of Kerala.
+Mohanlal starred in the lead role, and Nithya Menen made her debut in the film.
+Mid Day praised Aakasha Gopuram as "a brilliant tale of theatrical magnanimity and intellectual prowess... movies like this come once in a while."

 In 2009 Mediente produced Tera Kya Hoga Johnny. which was premiered at the London Film Festival.
 Directed by Sudhir Mishra, the film premiered at London Film Festival.
 Dubbed as "The new Slumdog Millionaire" by Variety magazine, the film marked the completion of Sudhir Mishra's trilogy of films on life on the streets of Mumbai (Dharavi & Chameli being the other two).

 Starring Neil Nitin Mukhesh, Soha Ali Khan and Kay Kay Menon, the music of the film was composed by Pankaj Awasthi and Ali Azmat.
 On 10 January 2010, ahead of its theatrical release, the film was pirated and posted on YouTube.